Expo 2025: Reception

 A poll conducted by the Asahi Shimbun in June 2024 found limited interest by Japanese people for Expo 2025.
 Of 2,859 Asahi Shimbun readers, 81% had no intention of attending the expo, including 62% of respondents in Osaka.
 High ticket prices, lack of specific information about attractions, and safety concerns were listed as concerns by respondents.
 Eighty-six per cent of respondents disapproved of using public funds to hold the expo.
 In February 2025, a Mainichi Shimbun poll found that only 16% of respondents said they wanted to see Expo 2025.
 The Kansai region, which includes Osaka, had the highest level of interest, at 28%.

 The Grand Ring has attracted praise, although the incongruous pavilions and largely unshaded, concrete public areas drew criticism before the expo opened.
 During the expo, a bomb scare, concerns about methane on the site, long queues, and bad behaviour by some attendees diminished the visitor experience.
 Visitor numbers in the first month were well below expectations, although one reviewer who attended on 30 April observed that past expos have seen their highest attendance numbers closer to their end dates.

-Myaku-Myaku, the official mascot of the expo, initially sparked mixed reactions, and became one of its main attractions a month and a half into the event.
-Visitors crowd around the character's statue to take pictures with it, or line up to enter Myaku-Myaku House, where a moving Myaku-Myaku welcomes its fans.
+Myaku-Myaku, the official mascot of the expo, initially sparked mixed reactions, before becoming popular.
+In front of its pavilion, visitors crowd around the character's statue to take pictures with it, or line up to enter Myaku-Myaku House, where a moving Myaku-Myaku welcomes its fans.